Ico Hitrec

-Ivan "Ico" Hitrec (13 April 1911 – 11 October 1946) was a Croatian football player.
+Ivan "Ico" Hitrec (13 April 1911 – 11 October 1946) was a Croatian and Yugoslav football player.

 He was the first technical officer and in his office in the Zagreb power-works in Gundulićeva Street, the best players from Građanski met and discussed forming a new club with blue shirts which later became Dinamo Zagreb.

 Club career

 The centre-forward became a legend after scoring twice against then famous Spanish keeper Ricardo Zamora during the first night game in Zagreb between Zagreb and Madrid in 1931.
 As one of the first Croatian international players, he went on to play for Grasshopper of Switzerland, and "Kicker", at the time the foremost sports journal in Europe, chose him as a member of the European elite 11.

 International career

 Hitrec was a goal-scorer for the Kingdom of Yugoslavia national team.
 He appeared in 14 international games and scored 9 goals in 7 of them.
-He was one of seven Croatian players to boycott the Yugoslavian national team at the 1930 FIFA World Cup after the Football Association of Yugoslavia was moved from Zagreb to Belgrade.
+He was one of seven Croatian players to boycott the Yugoslavia national team at the 1930 FIFA World Cup after the Football Association of Yugoslavia was moved from Zagreb to Belgrade.
 His final international was an October 1939 friendly match against Germany.